 User error and misconceptions: the researchers surveyed graduate students in a computer security class about the .onion domain, and only half the students who considered themselves “very knowledgeable” about Tor knew the special function of the .onion domain.

-Browser prefetching and web crawlers: some web browsers will try resolving the links on a webpage in advance of anyone clicking on those links, so that could cause .onion links to try to be resolved when Tor isn’t running.
+Browser prefetching and web crawlers: some web browsers would try resolving the links on a webpage in advance of anyone clicking on those links, so that could cause .onion links to try to be resolved when Tor isn’t running.
 To evaluate this, the researchers did a website crawl and looked for strings ending in “.onion”, and they found that 17% of the instances of .onion queries seen in the DITL data corresponded to strings seen during their crawl.

 Malware: the researchers looked for .onion queries for SLDs known to host malware, but there was not a clear correlation.

+RFC 7686, The “.onion” Special-Use Domain Name, was published in October 2015.
+[78] It explained the unique role of the onion domain name, and it defined how queries for onion names should be resolved, which would prevent further leakage.

-[78]In May 2017, there was a presentation about the Operational Research Data from Internet Namespace Logs (ORDINAL) dataset.
-[79] This presentation gave numerous examples of protocols and applications that misuse DNS by using it for authentication, not identification—essentially, they trust whatever result they get from DNS as being sufficient confirmation of the legitimacy of the destination, instead of subsequently performing authentication with the destination to verify it.
+In May 2017, there was a presentation about the Operational Research Data from Internet Namespace Logs (ORDINAL) dataset.
+[79] This presentation gave numerous examples of protocols and applications that misused DNS by using it for authentication, not identification—essentially, they trusted whatever result they got from DNS as being sufficient confirmation of the legitimacy of the destination, instead of subsequently performing authentication with the destination to verify it.

 Detection of Leaking Clients